 Squarespace does not have an app store.
 You cannot install third-party apps.
 You are basically stuck to the functionality they offer as a platform.
-There are a limited set of functions offered as blocks.
+There is a limited set of functions offered as blocks.

 On the other hand, WordPress allows you to add any functionality you want through plugins.
 Apart from the 54,000 plugins available for free in WordPress Plugin Repository, there are many premium plugins available.
 You can also add a custom plugin.

 Check out the following sets of plugins that can help you create the website you want:

 SEO Plugins: Use these plugins to take care of SEO for your website.